Face

 UPPER EYELID SURGERY

-Appropriate lines and creases are marked in order to keep any scarring invisible along your natural skin folds.
+Appropriate lines and creases are marked in order to keep scarring concealed within your natural skin folds.
 An incision is made, and loose skin, excess fat and unwanted tissue are removed.
 Using local anaesthesia for upper eyelid surgery can be advantageous because it allows for immediate biofeedback.

 LOWER EYELID SURGERY